 Remaining challenges of Digital Twin for Warehouse management

 Despite such promising advantages, manufacturers still face difficulties developing and integrating digital twins into Warehouse Management’s current operation.
-DHL analyses seven main obstacles that worth considering:
+DHL analyses seven main obstacles that are worth considering:

 - Cost: considerable initial investment in platforms, model development, and maintenance.